georgethecoderdot/Database-Application-with-Transaction-Management-and-Triggers./README.md

 This is a program that allows the user to interact with a MySQL database.

-The program has four main functions: querying, inserting data, updating data, and starting a transaction.
+The program has four main functionalities: querying, inserting data, updating data, and starting a transaction.

 In the main.py file, the program establishes a connection to the database using the credentials provided,